Who is in charge?

 1. Shopping – I do the buying.
 Studies done in the UK have found that parents who buy less snacky items and more fruit and vegetables for their toddlers, do end up with children that eat more greens.

 If I ask a child who eats cornflakes or toast for breakfast, “what do you want for breakfast?”, they are unlikely to say, “eggs and bacon”.
-Asking a child can inadvertently narrow their choices, particularly when they are in a ‘food jag’ so want the same thing over and over.
+Asking your child can inadvertently narrow their choices, particularly when they are in a ‘food jag’ so want the same thing over and over.

 4. What’s eaten – My family decides what to eat from what I serve.
 I am of course, still able to exert control here because I am in charge of how much of everything lands on the table.